Your privacy is important

 How will the College use the personal information you provide?

-The College will use personal information it collects from you for the primary purpose of collection, and for such other secondary purposes that are related to the primary purpose of collection and reasonably expected, or to which you have consented.
+The College will use personal information it collects from you for the primary purpose of being necessary for one or more of the College’s functions or activities, and for such other secondary purposes that are related to the primary purpose of collection and reasonably expected, or to which you have consented.

 Students and Parents: In relation to personal information of students and parents, the College’s primary purpose of collection is to enable the College to provide schooling for the student.
 This includes satisfying both the needs of parents and the needs of the student throughout the whole period the student is enrolled at the College.

-The purposes for which the College uses personal information of students and parents include:
+The purposes for which the College uses personal information of students and parents include (but are not limited to):

-- to keep parents informed about matters related to their child’s schooling, through correspondence, newsletters
+- keeping parents informed about matters related to their child’s schooling, through correspondence, newsletters and magazines;

 - seeking donations and marketing for the College;

-- to satisfy the College’s legal obligations and allow the College to discharge its duty of care;
+- satisfying the College’s legal obligations and allowing the College to discharge its duty of care;

 - provision of data to state and federal government agencies.